aspirepress/documentation/docs/aspirecloud/index.md

 🚨Issues/Concerns

 - A complete REST API for AspireCloud including federation/defederation
-- An interopability specification with other repository projects
+- An interoperability specification with other repository projects
 - Need a technical architect for working out the overall design
 - Need testers!